Leila Reitz: Career

-Following the passage of the Women's Enfranchisement Act, 1930 which granted white women aged over 21 the right to vote, Reitz contested the 1933 South African general election and was elected to represent Parktown.
+Following the passage of the Women's Enfranchisement Act, 1930 which granted white women aged over 21 the right to vote, Reitz contested the 1933 South African general election and was elected to represent Parktown, in Johannesburg.
+In her maiden speech, Reitz stated that poor white families "constitute a danger to the moral life of the moral life of our country, a danger to themselves, a danger to our social order, our national character, and, in the end a danger to white civilisation itself," emphasising that poor white citizens must be "lifted" up.

 During her parliamentary career Reitz served as a member of the Interdepartmental Committee on Destitute, Neglected, Maladjusted and Delinquent Children and Young Persons and as Honorary Vice-President of the National Conference on Social Work.
+She spoke in the House of Assembly on the "adverse effect" that legal disabilities of married women had on the South African community.
+When the Aliens Act, 1937, was passed, Reitz and Bertha Solomon succeeded in securing an exemption from the need to register as "aliens" for South-African born women married to foreign nationals.

 She left politics in 1943 to accompany her husband, Deneys Reitz, to London after he was appointed South African High Commissioner to the United Kingdom.
-She retired to Cape Town and died in 1959 aged 72.